coreui/coreui-pro/docs/content/forms/multi-select.md

 ---
 layout: docs
 title: Multi Select
-description: Customize the native `<select>`s with a powerful Multi-Select component that changes the element's initial appearance and brings some new functionalities.
+description: Customize the native `<select>`s with a powerful Bootstrap Multi-Select component that changes the element's initial appearance and brings some new functionalities.
 group: forms
 aliases:
-  - "/forms/multi-select/"
   - "/4.0/forms/multi-select/"
 toc: true
 bootstrap: true